-For KiCad users who want to mill their circuit board designs on the Bantam Tools Desktop PCB Milling Machine, here are instructions to generate Gerber files that can be imported into the Bantam Tools Desktop Milling Machine Software.
+For KiCad users who want to mill their circuit board designs on your Bantam Tools Milling Machine, here are instructions to generate Gerber files that can be imported into the Bantam Tools Milling Machine Software.

 What is KiCad?